rezaAmiri123/microservice/README.md

 This is a project about implementing a simple store which is based on microservice<br/>
-there are some services including: users, stores, search, payments, ordering, notifications, baskets
+there are some services including users, stores, search, payments, ordering, notifications, baskets

 ## Patterns
-Event-Driven Architecture: EDA is an approach used to develop applications that shares state changes asynchronously, internally, and externally using messages.
+Event-Driven Architecture: EDA is an approach used to develop applications that share state changes asynchronously, internally, and externally using messages.
 EDA applications are better suited at handling situations that need to scale up quickly and the chances of individual component failures are less likely to bring your system crashing down.<br/>
-DDD: Hexagonal is used at services. every service has domain, application, adapters and port layer<br/>
+DDD: Hexagonal is used at services. every service has domain, application, adapters, and port layer<br/>
-CQRS: some services like ordering are using CQRS so their command and query at application layer can be seprated<br/>
+CQRS: some services like ordering are using CQRS so their command and query at application layer can be separated <br/>
-DI: dependency injection is used to be like data store for dependencies database, web grpc server, event handlers, ...<br/>
+DI: dependency injection is used to be like a data store for dependencies database, web grpc server, event handlers, ...<br/>
-RPC: gRPC is used to have a sync comunicate between services<br/>
+RPC: gRPC is used to have a sync communication between services<br/>
 TDD: unit test and integration test is used at Basket service<br/>
+Saga: every service has its own transaction but to handle transaction between services Saga is used<br/>

 ## Technologies
-some technologies have been used in this project<br/>
+Some technologies have been used in this project<br/>
-Kafka and Nats as event server. the event system in services is not depends on event server so Kafka or Nats can be used<br/>
+Kafka and Nats(Jetstream) as event server. the event system in services does not depend on an event server so Kafka or Nats can be used<br/>
 gRPC is used for comunication between services<br/>
 Docker: to make docker image for services<br/>
 Docker-Compose: handling orcherstration for development environment<br/>
 PostgreSQL is used as database. every service has its own database<br/>
+Nginx is used as a reverse proxy server<br/>
 Jaegeras end-to-end distributed tracer. <br/>
 Prometheus as monitoring and alerting server<br/>
 Chi: chi is used as a router to handle simple web server at servicses. some page like swagger, prometheus, liveness is handles by chi<br/>
 Viper: viper is used to handle environment variable in services<br/>
-Echo as web framework<br/>
+Opentelemetry is used to handle trace between services<br/>
+Zap is used to handle log system

 ## Service Structures
 #### $(service)/internal/domain